neuralmagic/examples/notebooks/generate-text/readme.md

 ```
 ## Text Generation Parameters
-[DeepSparse](https://github.com/neuralmagic/deepsparse/) allows to set different text generation parameters.
+[DeepSparse](https://github.com/neuralmagic/deepsparse/) allows you to set different text generation parameters.

 ### Temperature

-The temperature parameter is used to MODIFY the logits.
+The temperature parameter is used to modify the logits.
 The logits are passed to the softmax function to turn them into probabilities, making it easier to pick the next word.

 When the temperature is 1, the operation is the same as that of a normal softmax operation.